 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-Here’s how to preserve garlic in oil – store in the fridge
+Here’s how to preserve garlic in oil – store it in the fridge or freezer.

-We grow a lot of garlic here on our homestead.
-We have always loved eating garlic and every year I just kept planting more and more.
+We grow a lot of garlic bulbs here; we have always loved eating it and every year I just kept planting more and more.
 I want to show you how to preserve garlic in oil.
 Plus, other ways to store garlic safely!

 How to Preserve Garlic in Oil

-Here’s how we did it.
-We filled a quart mason jar with the garlic cloves.
+- Fill a clean quart mason jar with the garlic cloves.

 Storing Garlic in the Fridge